-There are many computer rooms throughout the college, third floor A-wing, J101, and the Library that are open daily and have EXCEL on them.
-Schedules of when each lab is available for general use are on the doors.
+There are many computer rooms throughout the college, third floor A-wing, J101, J131 and the Library, that are open daily and have EXCEL on them.
+Schedules of when each lab is available for general use is on the doors.